 Open Grid Scheduler/Grid Engine Installation

-All the basic parameters has been setup, now we will go through the installation process Open Grid Scheduler and Grid Engine on the Master server node.
+All the basic parameters have been setup, now we will go through the installation process Open Grid Scheduler and Grid Engine on the Master server node.

 There are two options, whether to use the Graphical User Interface if you are using Xwindow Operating system or follow the command line installation process.

-For GUI installation, point to the location of the installation script, give it teh execute permissions on the server and run the gui installer.
+For GUI installation, point to the location of the installation script, give it the execute permissions on the server and run the gui installer.

 root@ubuntu-15:~# cd /home/gsadmin/GE2011.11p1/source/clients/gui-installer/templates/ root@ubuntu-15:/home/gsadmin/GE2011.11p1/source/clients/gui-installer/templates# ./start_gui_installer.sh